coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 }
 ```

-When the `Arrange` block gets large, it means that setting up your the class under test is hard.
+When the `Arrange` block gets large, it means that setting up your class under test is hard.
-In a worse case scenario, the class under test might not be ready to use before `N` particular methods are called (in order) to initialize it.
+In a worst-case scenario, the class under test might not be ready to use before `N` particular methods are called (in order) to initialize it.
 This is problematic because it means that using your code is very error-prone.
 Hence, to ease the live of the users of your class Application Programming Interface (API), you should probably consider adding tools to simplify the creation of the class in a "ready to use" state: perhaps a factory function with sane and safe defaults.
 If you need to inject [stubs](https://en.wikipedia.org/wiki/Method_stub) (like an in-memory database for instance) during your test, you could also create a (different) factory function that initializes your class under test with the stubs.